EvgeniiTitov/coding-practice/coding_practice/data_structures/graphs/mst/README.md

 A safe edge is an edge that connects a vertex that is in the spanning tree T to a vertex that is not in the spanning tree (avoiding cycles).

+---

+- Prim's needs a source whereas Kruskal doesn't.
+It sorts the edges and then slowly builds the solution.